ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

   ],
   "score": {
     "supportsViewer": 10,
+  },
+  "fallbackEntitlement": {
+    "source": "fallback",
+    "service": "local",
+    "products": ["norcal_tribune.com:basic",...],
+    "subscriptionToken": "subscription-token",
+    "loggedIn": true/false,
   }
 }
 </script>
 ```

-The key is the `services` property that contains an array of service configurations.
+The `services` property contains an array of service configurations.
 There must be one "local" service and zero or more vendor services.

 If you'd like to test the document's behavior in the context of a particular viewer, you can add `#viewerUrl=` fragment parameter.
 For instance, `#viewerUrl=https://www.google.com` would emulate a document's behavior inside a Google viewer.